davidjosearaujo/dissertation/docs/3GPP Specification/Access to the 3GPP 5G Core Network (5GCN) via Non-3GPP Access Networks (N3AN) - 24.502.md

 ## 4.3.1 User identities
 When the UE accesses the 5GCN over non-3GPP access networks, the same permanent identities for 3GPP access are used to identify the subscriber for non-3GPP access authentication, authorization and accounting services.

+The Subscription Permanent Identifier (SUPI) is defined in TS 33.501.
+The SUPI can contain an IMSI, a network specific identifier, a GCI or a GLI as specified in TS 23.501.
+A SUPI containing an IMSI is defined in TS 23.003.
+A SUPI containing a network specific identifier, a GCI or a GLI always takes the form of a NAI as defined in TS 23.003.

+The Subscription Concealed Identifier (SUCI) is a privacy preserving identifier containing the concealed SUPI as specified in TS 33.501.
+SUCI is calculated from SUPI.
+When the SUPI contains an IMSI, the corresponding SUCI is derived as specified in TS 23.003.
+When the SUPI contains a network specific identifier, a GCI or a GLI, the corresponding SUCI in NAI format is derived as specified in TS 23.003.